Nintendo marketing: Nintendo Power

 Nintendo promoted its magazine, Nintendo Power, using the slogan "Get the power!
 NINTENDO POWER!"

 Social media

 Much like other companies in the field, Nintendo uses social media to market their products.
 They use social media to market their upcoming games and products to a large audience.
 They also use the platforms to develop and maintain relationships with their customer base on the internet.

 Twitter

 Nintendo began using Twitter on April 20, 2007, long before any other social media.
 Their Twitter account is used to market their upcoming products and games releasing, along with marketing their already released games.
 Given the more interactive nature of Twitter, fans are able to react and respond to tweets easily, and allows Nintendo to see the feedback and interact with the feedback easier.

-As of December 2019, the Twitter page has over 18,000 tweets and 10.3 Million followers.
-This follower total far eclipses their follower count on any other social media.
+As of June 2026, the Twitter page has over 29,000 tweets and 14.6 million followers.

 Facebook

 Nintendo began using Facebook on January 1, 2011.
 They use their Facebook account to create awareness for their upcoming games and products.
 They also use their Facebook page to interact with fans and potential customers to answer any questions they may have.

 As of December 2019, the Facebook page has 5.2 million followers.